open-ephys/commutator-docs/pre-source/commutator-template/developer-guide/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you desire low quantity, first seek out local options.
 Many universities or libraries offer free 3D printing services.
-They don't always have SLS/MJF like which is how the OEC enclosures were manufactured, but you can probably design a new enclosure that makes use of FDM or SLA 3D printing if necessary.
+They don't always have SLS/MJF like which is how the commutator enclosures were manufactured, but you can probably design a new enclosure that makes use of FDM or SLA 3D printing if necessary.
 The biggest difference is that you will need to design supports to assist in the printing process in an MCAD software such as Solidworks, Fusion360, or FreeCAD.
 If you don't have access to a SLS/MJF printer and don't want to design other enclosures, there are many online manufacturers that will 3D print this for you.
 They cost more and often have a minimum